giufalcao/Formula-1/README.md

 The data from Ergest Developer API is imported into raw ADLS container on Azure.
 We will then take this data and process using databricks notebook to ingest into ingested raw layer.
 The data in this layer will have schema applied as as well stored in the columnar parquet format.
 We will create partitions wherever applicable as well as add additional information for audit purposes, such as a date, a source of the data, etc. Ingested data will then be tranformed via databricks notebook for presentation layer where dashboards are created to statisfy our requirements for analysis.
 Azure Data Factory is later used for scheduling and monitoring requirements.
 This pipeline is later converted into Delta Lakehouse architecture to satisfy other requirements around GDPR, time travel, etc.

 ## Project Structure
-1. ingestion - contains notebooks to ingest all the data files from raw layer to ingested layer.
+1. ingestions - contains notebooks to process and ingest all the data files from raw layer to ingested layer.
 Handles the incremental data for files results, pitstopes, laptimes and qualifying.
 2. trans - contains notebooks to transform the data from ingested layer to presentation layer.
 Notebook perfroms transformations to setup for analysis.
 3. set-up - notebooks to mount ADLS storages (raw, ingested, presentaton) in databricks.
 4. includes - includes notebooks containing helper functions used in transformations.